Copyright (c) 2007-2020 Roger Meier,

 - Sending data via copy-paste of text into the terminal window.

-- Sending of text files.
+- Sending of text files via dialog or drag-and-drop.

 - Local echo of transmitted data.